fooheads/pipeline/README.md

 * [ ] print/return pipeline (static structure)
 * [ ] print/return pipeline run (results of steps)
 * [ ] print-call, not only print-failed-call (for putting in logs)
-* [ ] allow both simple and qualified keywords as well as paths as input and output
 * [ ] validate pipeline w/ explain
 * [ ] repl support for platform objects, e.g. data sources
 * [ ] option can contain "spec" validation function (malli, spec, schema, ...)